Tulsa vs. Tulane NCAA Football Odds, Plays and Insights | November 13, 2021

 Tulane Stats and Trends

-- In Tulane's nine games this year, it has four wins against the spread.

-- The Green Wave have been underdogs by 3 points or more six times this year and are 3-3 ATS in those games.
+- This year, the Green Wave have an against-the-spread record of 3-3 in their six games as an underdog of 3 points or more.

-- Tulane's games this year have gone over the total in six out of nine opportunities (66.7%).
+- Tulane's games this season have hit the over on six of nine set point totals (66.7%).

 - The Green Wave have turned the ball over 20 times this season, seven more turnovers than the Golden Hurricane have forced (13).